How to dispute a fine or infringement

 Brisbane Qld 4001

-The Disputes Commissioner will send you a written decision to let you know if the fine remains in place or if it has been waived.
+The Disputes Commissioner will send you a written decision.
 This is Council’s final decision on the matter.
-Advice will be provided to you regarding further review rights.
+Advice is provided regarding your further review rights.

-If your fine remains in place after the stage two review and you disagree with the decision made, you can elect to have your case heard in the Magistrates Court (view the back of your fine for details), or alternatively, you can pay the fine to resolve the matter.
+If you disagree with the decision made, you can elect to have your case heard in the Magistrates Court.
+Details are on the back of your fine.
+Alternatively, you can pay the fine to resolve the matter.